Barbara Billingsley: After Beaver

 When production of the show ended in 1963, Billingsley had become typecast and had trouble obtaining acting jobs for years.
 She traveled extensively abroad until the late 1970s.
 After an absence of 17 years from the public eye (other than appearing in two episodes of The F.B.I. in 1971), she spoofed her wholesome image with a brief appearance in the comedy Airplane!
 (1980) as a passenger who could "speak jive."
 She said the role gave her as much publicity as Beaver and revived her career.

 Returning to television, she appeared on episodes of Mork & Mindy and The Love Boat.
 In 1983, she reprised her role as June Cleaver in the Leave It to Beaver television movie titled Still the Beaver in 1983.
 Hugh Beaumont had died the previous year of a heart attack, so she played his widow.
-She also appeared in the revival of the series The New Leave It to Beaver from 1985 to 1989.
+She also appeared in the revival of the series The New Leave It to Beaver from 1984 to 1989.
 During the run of The New Leave It to Beaver, Billingsley became the voice of Nanny on Muppet Babies from 1984 to 1991.
-For her performance as Nanny, she was nominated for the Daytime Emmy Award for Outstanding Performer in a Children's Series in 1989 and 1990.
+For her performance as Nanny, she received Daytime Emmy Award nominations for Outstanding Performer in a Children’s Series in 1989 and 1990.

 After The New Leave It to Beaver ended its run in 1989, Billingsley appeared in guest roles on Parker Lewis Can't Lose, Empty Nest, and Murphy Brown.
 She also reprised her role as June Cleaver in various television shows, including Elvira's Movie Macabre, Amazing Stories, Baby Boom, Hi Honey, I'm Home!, and Roseanne.
 In 1998, she appeared on Candid Camera, with June Lockhart and Isabel Sanford, as audience members in a spoof seminar on motherhood.
 Billingsley's final film role was as Aunt Martha in the 1997 film version of Leave It to Beaver.
 She made her final onscreen appearance in the 2003 television movie Secret Santa.

 After the show's cancellation in 1963, Mathers remained her close friend.
 They were reunited on The New Leave It to Beaver.
 Billingsley, Mathers, Dow, Frank Bank, and Ken Osmond celebrated the show's 50th anniversary together on Good Morning America.